Radiation: Does iodine help? | DW | 04.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-People's fears have grown about radiation since Russia's attack on a Ukrainian nuclear facility.
-Taking iodine won't help.
-It can in fact be dangerous.
+Fears have grown about radiation exposure since Russia's attack on a Ukrainian nuclear facility.
+But taking iodine won't always help.
+It can, in fact, be dangerous.

-Chernobyl nuclear accident: Radioactive iodine was one of the first substances released into the air
+In the Chernobyl nuclear accident, radioactive iodine was one of the first substances released into the air

 When there is an accident at a nuclear power plant — if there's an explosion or a leak or it's damaged in some way in war — radioactive iodine is one of the first substances that's released into the atmosphere.

-If that radioactive iodine gets into the body, it can damage cells in the thyroid and cause cancer.
+If that radioactive iodine gets into the body, it can damage cells in the thyroid and result in cancer.

 In the most extreme cases, a high dose of radiation over a short period of time will cause death within days or even hours.